 Planning a visit to the Festival?
 The Visit | Smithsonian page can help you plan your trip—from where to stay to what's happening at the museums.

 Festival hours are 11 a.m. to 5:30 p.m., with special events taking place most evenings.

 Services for Visitors with Disabilities

 American Sign Language interpreters and CART (Communication Access Real Time) transcription services will be available at selected stages.
 The dates and times of these events can be found on the online Festival schedule and in a consolidated printed schedule at the Volunteer tent or information booths.
-Audio loops and receivers will be available at all performance and narrative stages, and service animals are welcomed with water stations throughout the Festival.
+All performance stages and narrative stages are equipped with induction loops, please see a volunteer or festival staff in each tent if you need a receiver.
+Service animals are welcomed with water stations throughout the Festival.

 A number of other accessibility resources are available daily at the information booths and the Volunteer tent, which is located in the Festival Services area next to the Smithsonian Metro station.
 Large print copies of the Festival schedule and food concession menus are available at both locations.
 An audio version of the Festival schedule is available online at si.edu/accessibility.
 Visit the Volunteer tent to request additional ASL interpreter services or borrow a wheelchair for the day.